saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright.md

 ## Supported Languages

 Javascript and Typescript are supported out of the box.
-Cucumber.js is not directly supported by playwright.
-However, playwright can be used as the backing automation framework.
-Please consult [this setup guide](playwright/cucumber.md) for more information on this topic.
+Cucumber.js is not directly supported by Playwright.
+However, Playwright can be used as the backing automation framework.
+See [this setup guide](playwright/cucumber.md) for more information.

 ## System Requirements